univas/css-exercises/README.md

-# css-exercises
+# CSS Exercises List

-A list of exercises to practice CSS
+A list of exercises to practice CSS.

+* 🇧🇷 Brazilian Portuguese
+* :us: English